 Measure the air temperature at the tailpipe when collecting the samples.

 Repeat steps 5.1 – 5.6 using a gasoline powered automobile.
-These steps can be repeated as many times as desired using various models of automobiles.
+These steps can be repeated as many times as desired, using various models of automobiles.

 Repeat steps 5.1 – 5.6 after the automobiles have been running at least 10 min.